On irreducible symplectic 4-folds numerically equivalent to $(K3)^{[2]}$: Preliminaries

 We may choose linearly independent $H_1,\dots,H_4\in\Theta$ such that

 Since $\dim B=0$ the intersection $H_1\cap\dots \cap H_4$ is proper and hence

-Now $d\geq 7$ and hence $mult_P(H_1\dots H_4)\leq 5$ for all $p\in \supp B$, in particular for $p=p_0$.
-It follows that $m\geq 2$ and hence the intersection of two generic divisors in $\Theta$ is smooth at $p_0$ (notice that if $d\geq 9$ we actually get $m\geq 3$) \end{proof} \begin{rem} The above argument shows also the following: if $B=B^1\coprod Z$ where $\dim Z=0$ there exists a surface containing $B$ which is smooth at each point of $Z$ and hence the scheme $B$ is planar at each of its isolated points.
-Moreover it is curvilinear (contained in a smooth curve) if $d\geq9$.\end{rem}
+Now $d\geq 7$ and hence $\mult_P(H_1\dots H_4)\leq 5$ for all $p\in \supp B$, in particular for $p=p_0$.
+It follows that $m\geq 2$ and hence the intersection of two generic divisors in $\Theta$ is smooth at $p_0$.
+Notice that if $d\geq 9$ we actually get $m\geq 3$. \end{proof} \begin{rem} The above argument shows also the following: if $B=B^1\coprod Z$ where $\dim Z=0$ and $B^1$ is the sum of $1$-dimensional components, then there exists a surface containing $B$ which is smooth at each point of $Z$ and hence the scheme $B$ is planar at each of its isolated points.
+Moreover, it is curvilinear (contained in a smooth curve) if $d\geq9$.
+It follows that in these cases that the base-point locus $B$ of $|H|$ is of length $12-d$.\end{rem}

-\begin{rem} Let $\pi\colon \tilde{X}\rightarrow X$ the blow-up of the base-scheme $B$; thus $\varphi$ defines a regular map $\tilde{\varphi}\colon \tilde{X}\rightarrow \mathbb{P}^5$.
+\begin{rem} Let $\pi\colon \tilde{X}\rightarrow X$ the blow-up of the base-scheme $B$; thus $\varphi_{|H|}$ defines a regular map $\tilde{\varphi}\colon \tilde{X}\rightarrow \mathbb{P}^5$.
 Let $b\in B$ be an isolated point.
 If $B$ is a local complete intersection at $b$ then $\pi^{-1}(b)$ is irreducible of dimension $3$ and moreover $\tilde{\varphi}(\pi^{-1}(b))$ is a $3$-dimensional linear subspace of $\mathbb{P}^5$.
 In particular if $\dim B=0$ and $B$ is a local complete intersection we get that the hypothesis of Lemma \ref{lemm4} is satisfied and hence for generic $D$ there are no contracted curves on $D$.
 Suppose that $d\geq 9$ and $\dim B=0$; by Remark \ref{k} we get that $B$ is curvilinear, in particular a l.c.i..\end{rem}